 Lead counsel for Taiwanese auto parts manufacturer and its US subsidiary in criminal grand jury investigation of the aftermarket auto lights industry by the Department of Justice Antitrust Division.
 Resolved clients' criminal exposure in 2011 at roughly one third of the US Sentencing Guidelines recommended minimum based on reduction under USSG Section 8C3.3.

-Counsel for international building materials manufacturer in successfully obtaining closure of criminal grand jury investigation by Department of Justice Antitrust Division.
+Counsel for international building materials manufacturer in successfully obtaining closure of criminal grand jury investigations by Department of Justice Antitrust Division.

 Counsel for US subsidiary of Asian shipping company in criminal grand jury investigation by Department of Justice Antitrust Division.